 - Amazon Web Services (AWS) IoT is a cloud computing platform for IoT released by Amazon.
 This framework is designed to enable smart devices to easily connect and securely interact with the AWS cloud and other connected devices.

-- Arm Mbed IoT is a platform to develop apps for IoT based on Arm microcontrollers.
-The goal of the Arm Mbed IoT platform is to provide a scalable, connected and secure environment for IoT devices by integrating Mbed tools and services.
+- Arm Mbed IoT is an open source platform to develop apps for IoT based on Arm microcontrollers.
+The goal of this IoT platform is to provide a scalable, connected and secure environment for IoT devices by integrating Mbed tools and services.

-- Microsoft's Azure IoT Suite is a platform that consists of a set of services that enables users to interact with and receive data from their IoT devices, as well as perform various operations over data, such as multidimensional analysis, transformation and aggregation, and visualize those operations in a way that's suitable for business.
+- Microsoft Azure IoT Suite platform is a set of services that let users interact with and receive data from their IoT devices, as well as perform various operations over data, such as multidimensional analysis, transformation and aggregation, and visualize those operations in a way that's suitable for business.

-- Calvin is an open source IoT platform released by Ericsson designed for building and managing distributed applications that enable devices to talk to each other.
+- Calvin is an open source IoT platform from Ericsson designed for building and managing distributed applications that let devices talk to each other.
 Calvin includes a development framework for application developers, as well as a runtime environment for handling the running application.

 Consumer and enterprise IoT applications

-There are numerous real-world applications of the internet of things, ranging from consumer IoT and enterprise IoT to manufacturing and industrial IoT (IIoT).
+There are numerous real-world applications of the internet of things, ranging from consumer IoT and enterprise IoT to manufacturing and IIoT.
 IoT applications span numerous verticals, including automotive, telecom and energy.

 In the consumer segment, for example, smart homes that are equipped with smart thermostats, smart appliances and connected heating, lighting and electronic devices can be controlled remotely via computers and smartphones.

-In healthcare, IoT offers many benefits, including the ability to monitor patients more closely using an analysis of the data that's generated.
+In healthcare, IoT gives providers the ability to monitor patients more closely using an analysis of the data that's generated.
 Hospitals often use IoT systems to complete tasks such as inventory management for both pharmaceuticals and medical instruments.

 Smart buildings can, for instance, reduce energy costs using sensors that detect how many occupants are in a room.
 The temperature can adjust automatically -- for example, turning the air conditioner on if sensors detect a conference room is full or turning the heat down if everyone in the office has gone home.

-In agriculture, IoT-based smart farming systems can help monitor, for instance, light, temperature, humidity and soil moisture of crop fields using connected sensors.
+In agriculture, IoT-based smart farming systems can help monitor light, temperature, humidity and soil moisture of crop fields using connected sensors.
 IoT is also instrumental in automating irrigation systems.

 IoT security and privacy issues

-The internet of things connects billions of devices to the internet and involves the use of billions of data points, all of which need to be secured.
+IoT connects billions of devices to the internet and involves the use of billions of data points, all of which must be secured.
 Due to its expanded attack surface, IoT security and IoT privacy are cited as major concerns.

-In 2016, one of the most notorious recent IoT attacks was Mirai, a botnet that infiltrated domain name server provider Dyn and took down many websites for an extended period of time.
+One of the most notorious IoT attacks happened in 2016.
+The Mirai botnet infiltrated domain name server provider Dyn, resulting in major system outages for an extended period of time.
 Attackers gained access to the network by exploiting poorly secured IoT devices.
 This is one the largest distributed denial-of-service attacks ever seen and Mirai is still being developed today.

-Hackers aren't the only threat to the internet of things; privacy is another major concern for IoT users.
-For instance, companies that make and distribute consumer IoT devices could use those devices to obtain and sell users' personal data.
+Hackers aren't the only threat to IoT; privacy is another major concern.
+For example, companies that make and distribute consumer IoT devices could use those devices to obtain and sell user personal data.

 What is the history of IoT?

-Kevin Ashton, co-founder of the Auto-ID Center at the Massachusetts Institute of Technology (MIT), first mentioned the internet of things in a presentation he made to Procter & Gamble (P&G) in 1999.
-Wanting to bring radio frequency ID (RFID) to the attention of P&G's senior management, Ashton called his presentation "Internet of Things" to incorporate the cool new trend of 1999: the internet.
+Kevin Ashton, co-founder of the Auto-ID Center at the Massachusetts Institute of Technology (MIT), first mentioned the internet of things in a presentation he made in 1999 to Procter & Gamble (P&G).
+Wanting to bring radio frequency ID to the attention of P&G's senior management, Ashton called his presentation "Internet of Things" to incorporate the cool new trend of 1999: the internet.
 MIT professor Neil Gershenfeld's book, When Things Start to Think, also appeared in 1999.
-It didn't use the exact term but provided a clear vision of where IoT was headed.
+Although the book didn't use the exact term, it provided a clear vision of where IoT was headed.

-IoT has evolved from the convergence of wireless technologies, microelectromechanical systems (MEMSes), microservices and the internet.
-The convergence has helped tear down the silos between operational technology (OT) and information technology (IT), enabling unstructured machine-generated data to be analyzed for insights to drive improvements.
+IoT has evolved from the convergence of wireless technologies, microelectromechanical systems, microservices and the internet.
+This convergence helped tear down the silos between operational technology and information technology, enabling unstructured machine-generated data to be analyzed for insights to drive improvements.

-Although Ashton's was the first mention of the internet of things, the idea of connected devices has been around since the 1970s, under the monikers embedded internet and pervasive computing.
+Although Ashton's was the first mention of IoT, the idea of connected devices has been around since the 1970s, under the monikers embedded internet and pervasive computing.

 The first internet appliance, for example, was a Coke machine at Carnegie Mellon University in the early 1980s.
 Using the web, programmers could check the status of the machine and determine whether there would be a cold drink awaiting them, should they decide to make the trip to the machine.

-IoT evolved from M2M communication, i.e., machines connecting to each other via a network without human interaction.
+IoT evolved from M2M communication with machines connecting to each other via a network without human interaction.
 M2M refers to connecting a device to the cloud, managing it and collecting data.

-The internet of things is also a natural extension of supervisory control and data acquisition (SCADA), a category of software application programs for process control, the gathering of data in real time from remote locations to control equipment and conditions.
+IoT is also a natural extension of supervisory control and data acquisition (SCADA), a category of software application programs for process control, the gathering of data in real time from remote locations to control equipment and conditions.
 SCADA systems include hardware and software components.
-The hardware gathers and feeds data into a computer that has SCADA software installed, where it is then processed and presented in a timely manner.
-The evolution of SCADA is such that late-generation SCADA systems developed into first-generation IoT systems.
+The hardware gathers and feeds data into a desktop computer that has SCADA software installed, where it's then processed and presented in a timely manner.
+Late-generation SCADA systems developed into first-generation IoT systems.

-The concept of the IoT ecosystem, however, didn't really come into its own until the middle of 2010 when, in part, the government of China said it would make IoT a strategic priority in its five-year plan.
+The concept of the IoT ecosystem, however, didn't really come into its own until 2010 when, in part, the government of China said it would make IoT a strategic priority in its five-year plan.